Lightstreamer/helm-charts/charts/lightstreamer/README.md

 ```
 ### [management.dashboard.credentials[0].enableJmxTreeVisibility](https://github.com/Lightstreamer/helm-charts/blob/main/charts/lightstreamer/values.yaml#L1953)

-Optional, but effective only if `dashboard.enableJmxTree` is set to `true`.
+Optional but only effective if `dashboard.enableJmxTree` is set to `true`.
 Allows for restriction of the access to the JMX Tree on a user basis.

 **Type:** bool